 Samsung had a market share of above 30% fa ew quarters back with the recent aggression by many companies like Motorola, Micromax, Karbonn have reduced it to 29% as per the report from IDC(International Data Corporation).
 Samsung had its share of troubles from not getting the latest updates from Google when Kitkat came and predatory pricing from the rivals.

-Motorola and Flipkart managed to sell huge volumes greater than 1 million handsets of Motorola Moto E, Moto X and Moto G. This has impacted Samsung in the budget smartphones, mid range and high end smartphone sales.
-Success of Nexus 5 ensured a dent in Galaxy S4 and Galaxy S5 sales in India and globally.
+Motorola and Flipkart managed to sell huge volumes greater than 1 million handsets of Motorola Moto E, Moto X, and Moto G. This has impacted Samsung in the budget smartphones, mid-range, and high-end smartphone sales.
+The success of Nexus 5 ensured a dent in Galaxy S4 and Galaxy S5 sales in India and globally.

-With Entry of Xiaomi and online crazy sales deals offers and the infamous Billion day, Mi3 and Redmi has sold more than 5 lakh handsets in the country which offer great value for money for the buyers.
+With Entry of Xiaomi and online crazy sales deals offers and the infamous Billion day, Mi3 and Redmi have sold more than 5 lakh handsets in the country which offer great value for money for the buyers.
 Still, the buyers are queuing for the handsets who have not been able to secure them online.

 Smartphone Market Share Samsung Motorola Micromax Karbonn India For Aug 2014

-There has also been issues in sales and distribution for Samsung.
-Channel partners for Samsung India have openly accused Samsung for letting online retailers sell handsets at discounted prices which has impacted their physical retail sales volume.
+There have also been issues in sales and distribution for Samsung.
+Channel partners for Samsung India have openly accused Samsung of letting online retailers sell handsets at discounted prices which have impacted their physical retail sales volume.

 On Motorola & it’s Expansion Plans